-The abnormal eruption of teeth can cause excessive gum tissue to develop around the newly erupted teeth, making the teeth look short even though they are the proper length.
+* The abnormal eruption of teeth causing excessive gum tissue to develop around the newly erupted teeth, making the teeth look short even though they are the proper length.

-Several factors determine the most visually appealing esthetic zone, or smile line, for you.
-Anesthetic zone is the teeth that are showing when you smile.
+Several factors determine the most visually appealing aesthetic zone, or smile line, for you.
+The aesthetic zone is the teeth that are showing when you smile.

 The size and shape of your lips and your lips, your facial muscles and your gum tissue all contribute to your optimal smile line, which reveals as little gum tissue as possible.

 For the most aesthetically appealing smile line possible, visible gum tissue should feature balanced, even contours that complement your upper lip.